Institutional Research Analyst

 Candidates should submit cover letter, resume and salary requirements electronically to firstname.lastname@example.org.
 Deadline for application is June 5, 2015.

 Head Women’s Cross Country Coach/Asst Track CoachPosted May 15, 2015

-Responsible for administering and organizing all aspects of the bowling program, including recruitment.
-Ursuline College offers 11 intercollegiate athletic programs.
-As a member of the NCAA Division II, we offer athletic scholarships to our student-athletes.
-This is a part-time position that starts on September 1, 2015.
+Responsible for administering and organizing all aspects of the cross country program, and serve as the assistant to the track team.
+Ursuline College is a member of NCAA Division II and the Great Midwest Athletic Conference(G-MAC) This is a full time position that starts August 1, 2015.
 Reports to the Director of Athletics.
-Responsibilities

-Develop the practice and game schedule; Arrange team travel; Complete required reports; Work with the Admission office to coordinate recruitment efforts and campus visits; Participate in department fund raisers; Take an active interest in the student athlete in the classroom.
+Develop the meet schedule for cross country; Arrange team travel; Order all equipment and supplies; Work with and develop cross country budget; On-the-course coaching and preparation; work as the assistant to the track program which includes coaching and other duties assigned by the head coach.
+Complete required reports; Inventory all equipment before and after the season; Work with the Admission office to coordinate recruitment efforts and campus visits; Participate in all department fund raisers; Take an active interest in the student athlete in the classroom.
 Must adhere to and follow all NCAA Division II and conference rules, regulations and bylaws.

-Bachelor’s degree required; experience as a bowling coach at the college or high school level.
+Bachelor’s degree required, Master’s preferred, experience as a cross country coach at the college level.
 Demonstrated experience working within a multicultural community.
 Must have a valid driver’s license, a good driving record and the ability to drive vans to and from contests.
 Commitment to high standards of character as well as a commitment to student-athlete success both academically and athletically.

 How to Apply

 Candidates should submit cover letter, resume, salary requirements and three references to Cindy McKnight, Director of Athletics, at email@example.com.
 Review of resumes will begin immediately and continue until position is filled.

 Adjunct Faculty – EducationPosted April 29, 2015